Image © ITV Studios, 1969

 Died: 19/04/1983, Kensington, London, England

-Chris Gannon was an effective supporting actor, active on screen in the main from the early Sixties to the very early Eighties.
+Chris Gannon was active on screen in the main from the early Sixties to the very early Eighties.
 He trained at the Abbey School of Acting in Dublin in the second half of the 1940s, but most of his professional career was spent in England.
 He was mainly engaged for television work.
 He appeared in a number of popular series, including Doctor in the House, The Liver Birds, The Fenn Street Gang and Dad's Army.
 One of his best remembered roles was as the ill-fated stage manager Casey in the Doctor Who classic The Talons of Weng-Chiang (1977).
 Illness caused his early retirement in 1981 and his last credited screen appearance was in Armchair Thriller, playing a publican in The Chelsea Murders.
-He died in 1983 at the age of just 51.
+He died in 1983 at the age of 51.

 John Garvin

-Character & Episode: Tully in When Did You Start to Stop Seeing Things?
+Character & Episode: Tully in When Did You Start To Stop Seeing Things?

 John also made notable contributions to Adam Adamant Lives!
 (1967), Doctor Who (as Carney in Fury from the Deep, 1968) and Dixon of Dock Green, for which he played four different roles between 1966 and 1969.
 He was also a performer and sometimes storyteller on BBC radio.
 His last credited screen appearance was in the BBC serial The Citadel (1983) which starred Ben Cross in the lead role.